 If you wear glasses, ask your optometrist to show you how different frame colours can complement and enhance your brown eyes.
-Also, choose lenses with an anti-reflective coating to help showcase your eye colour.
+Also, choose lenses with an anti-reflection coating to help showcase your eye colour.
 AR coating eliminates annoying reflections in your glasses, allowing others to see the beauty and expressiveness of your brown eyes.

-Also, spend time with a professional aesthetician to discover the best eye shadow and make up for brown eyes.
+Also, spend time with a professional beautician to discover the best eye shadow and make up for brown eyes.
 The right choices for you will depend on a number of factors — including your hair colour and skin tone as well as the depth of the pigment in your brown eyes.